DanielSouzaBertoldi/DanielSouzaBertoldi/README.md

   ## 🔨 I'm currently working on...

-  Improving my Kotlin and Android Development skills with [The Complete Android 10 & Kotlin Development Masterclass](https://www.udemy.com/course/android-kotlin-developer/) on [Udemy](https://www.udemy.com/).

-  I also have a Python project on the side involving the Spotify API and Jinja.
+  Improving my Kotlin and Android Development skills.
+I have a big interest in [Compose](https://developer.android.com/jetpack/compose) and I'm currently trying to learn a bit more about it and implementing it in my projects.

   ## 📚 I'm currently learning...

-  Kotlin, MVVM architecture, dependency injection and unit tests in Android.
+  Compose, dependency injection with Dagger 2 and unit tests using MockK in Android.

   ## 💬 Ask me about:

   - Android Development
-  - Web Development
-  - Python
+  - Memes
   - Favorite bands
   - Places I've been to
   - Favorite foods